 Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, Xian ancient city wall is one of the best-preserved urban fortifications in China.
 The wall's ideal spot gives visitors a bird's eye view over the city.

 Day 6: Xian - Guilin Meals: B, L, D

-Today, transfer to the airport and flying approximately 2 hours to Guilin, best known for its incredible natural landscapes.
+Visit the Little Wild Goose before transferring to the airport and flying approximately 2 hours to Guilin.